rebeccaju/finalproject/README.md

 ## Introduction and Goals

-### The goal of my project is to answer the questions...
+The goal of my project is to answer the questions...

-Does Symbiodinium community composition recapitulate host phylogeny in Scleractinian corals?
+1. Does Symbiodinium community composition recapitulate host phylogeny in Scleractinian corals?
   - Does the level of recapitulation depend on scale/subclade?
   - Does the level of recapitulation depend on the population/biogeography?

-If not, what factors explain the incongruences?
+2. If not, what factors explain the incongruences?
   - How are associations between corals and algae formed?
   - How plastic are such associations?

-How can phylosymbiotic analyses inform related research?
+3. How can phylosymbiotic analyses inform related research?
   - What can this phylogenetic analysis tell us about coral-algal plasticity and fitness?

-Do the phylogenetic trees for Scleractinia and Symbiodinium show co-phylogeny?
+4. Do the phylogenetic trees for Scleractinia and Symbiodinium show co-phylogeny?

-### The methods I will use to do this are...
+The methods I will use to do this are...

 1. Conduct a literature review of existing research on coral-algal symbioses.
 2. Build independent phylogenetic trees for Scleractinia and Symbiodinium.
 3. Calculate metrics to describe Symbiodinium communities and map these metrics against the Scleractinia phylogeny.

-### The data I will use are...
+The data I will use are...

-Data publicly available through NCBI [Scleractinia](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?mode=Tree&id=6125&lvl=3&keep=1&srchmode=1&unlock)
+*Data publicly available through NCBI:*
+[Scleractinia](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?mode=Tree&id=6125&lvl=3&keep=1&srchmode=1&unlock)

 [Symbiodinium](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?mode=Info&id=2949&lvl=3&lin=f&keep=1&srchmode=1&unlock)